LOOPE - Lingo Object Oriented Programming Environment by Irv Kalb

 on mDebug me

-with i = pFirstRow to pLastRow
+i = pFirstRow to pLastRow

 thisRow = ""

-with j = pFirstCol to pLastCol
+j = pFirstCol to pLastCol

-thisRow = thisRow && mGet(me, i, j)
+thisRow = thisRow && mGet(me,

 put thisRow